|Departments and Institutes|

 Candidate of Physico-mathematical sciences

 As an informal circle of physicists, the Radiation Physics Laboratory was first created in 1995.
-Gradually this circle turned into an official laboratory, which now unites intellectual, physical and organization resources of the collaboration, which includes Scientific Research Institute of Skobeltsyn Institute of Nuclear Physics at Lomonosov State University, Lebedev Physical Institute of the Russian Academy of Sciences, and Belgorod State National Research University.
+Gradually this circle turned into an official laboratory, which now unites intellectual, physical and organization resources of the collaboration, which includes Scientific Research Institute of Skobeltsyn Institute of Nuclear Physics at Lomonosov State University, Lebedev Physical Institute of the Russian Academy of Sciences, and Belgorod State University.

 The Laboratory conducts fundamental and experimental research within the framework of Radiation Physics.

 - Anomalous Ter-Mikaelyan effect was theoretically predicted and experimentally discovered in braking radiation of relativistic electrons in thin layer of the matter.
 The anomalous effect consists in local suppression of radiation escape in the quantum low-energy regions studied.
 Based on the theory developed, it is shown that a notch in full spectrum of radiation (normal Ter-Mikaelyan effect on thick target causes complete suppression of radiation escape in the quantum low-energy regions) is determined by the interference of the mentioned radiation mechanisms.
 Within this theory, amplitudes of breaking radiation and transient radiation processes were separated for the first time.

 - The Laboratoryís scientists theoretically predicted and experimentally discovered the effect of interference of parametric and coherent breaking radiation of relativistic charged particles in the crystal which causes considerable modification of spectral-angular and polarization characteristics of the built-up radiation, which depends on polarity of the emitting particle.